A Beginners Guide To Fennel Seed Tea – Benefits, How To Make It, Side Effects And More

 Does Fennel Tea Have Caffeine?

+Fennel tea is naturally caffeine-free.
+Fennel tea is an herbal infusion and not a true tea and therefore doesn’t have any caffeine in it naturally.
 Caffeine can be beneficial in some instances but it can also be detrimental when used in excess.
 So it’s always a good idea to limit your caffeine intake.

 That means if you’re a tea drinker and you’re sticking to green and black and white tea all the time you’re going to be in taking a lot of caffeine.
+Herbal teas like fennel are a great way to mitigate a little bit of that caffeine intake by choosing an herbal tea that has no caffeine.

 Does Fennel Tea Break a Fast?

 Fennel tea does not break a fast.
 It has no calories so it should not pull you out of your fasted state.
 There’s a school of thought however that says that anything other than water will break a fast.
+So there is still some debate about whether or not any type of tea or coffee will break you out of a fast.

 But the generally accepted sentiment is that herbal teas like fennel won’t break your fast and are just fine to drink when you’re in your fasted state.